Genoa

 Here are some tips that we hope will be useful to you during your stay in Genoa:

-- Moving with your car to the city or finding a parking space can be challenging in Genoa.
+• Moving with your car to the city or finding a parking space can be challenging in Genoa.
 Therefore, we recommend that you use public transport.
 Furthermore, the historic center is located in a limited traffic area reserved only for residents.

-- To visit the Aquarium, it is advisable to leave early in the morning as the queues at the entrance are generally very long.
+• To visit the Aquarium, it is advisable to leave early in the morning as the queues at the entrance are generally very long.

-Useful information for Genoa
+Useful information about Genoa

 Genoa offers its visitors various things to do and see.
 Most restaurants and shops are located in the historic center of the city and the Old Port.
-The hub of Genoa develops around Via XX Settembre with cafes, bars, museums and many attractions at close distance.
+The hub of Genoa develops around Via XX Settembre with cafes, bars, museums, and many attractions at close distance.

-In regards to your accommodation in Genoa, you can find various options for all budgets from hotels, pensions, hostels and Bed & Breakfasts.
+In regards to your accommodation in Genoa, you can find various options for all budgets from hotels, pensions, hostels, and Bed & Breakfasts.
 If you intend to reach Genoa to explore the city on foot, then we recommend the area of the Old Port.

 As for health care, there are several hospitals both in the city and in the province of Genoa.
 There is also an animal rescue service that covers the entire area of Liguria.